Webinative/dockerise-django/docs/part_3.md

 Moreover, it is good practice to have a unique `SECRET_KEY` for every environment.

-The old-school approach is to have multiple `settings.py` files one for each environment like `settings_alpha.py`, `settings_beta.py`, etc. But saving your secrets in Git or any VCS is not recommended (see [12-factor principles](https://12factor.net/)).
+The old-school approach is to have multiple `settings.py` files &mdash; one for each environment like `settings_alpha.py`, `settings_beta.py`, etc. But saving your secrets in Git or any VCS is not recommended (see [12-factor principles](https://12factor.net/)).
 A better approach is to use environment variables.

 ## Abstract ENV variables

 Create a `.env` file within your project root (same level as `manage.py`).
-Note that any file or folder that starts with a dot is hidden in Linux and Mac.
+Note that hidden files & folders' name starts with a dot in Linux and Mac.

-We'll identify the config that could change with environment and move them into this file.
+We'll identify the config that could change with environments and move them into this file.

 ```ini
 # contents of .env